Trent Taylor

-Trent Nelson Taylor (born April 30, 1994) is an American professional football wide receiver for the San Francisco 49ers of the National Football League (NFL).
-He played college football for the Louisiana Tech Bulldogs and was selected by the 49ers in the fifth round of the 2017 NFL draft.
-He has previously played in the NFL for the Cincinnati Bengals and Chicago Bears.
+Trent Nelson Taylor (born April 30, 1994) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Louisiana Tech Bulldogs and was selected by the San Francisco 49ers in the fifth round of the 2017 NFL draft.
+Taylor also played for the Cincinnati Bengals and Chicago Bears.

 Early life

 Taylor attended Evangel Christian Academy in Shreveport, Louisiana, where he played high school football for the Eagles.
-He had 107 receptions for 1,650 yards and 20 touchdowns his senior year and 65 catches for 1,075 yards and 18 touchdowns his junior year.
-He committed to Louisiana Tech University to play college football.
+As a junior, Taylor had 65 receptions for 1,075 yards and 18 touchdowns, and as a senior, he had 107 receptions for 1,650 yards and 20 touchdowns.
+Taylor committed to Louisiana Tech University to play college football.